compose-spec/compose-spec/spec.md

     image: another-image:latest
 ```

-In this example, the environment variables no longer belong to either of the services.
+In this example, the environment variables do not belong to either of the services.
 They’ve been lifted out completely, into the `x-env` extension field.
 This defines a new node which contains the environment field.
-A YAML anchor is used (&env) so both services can reference the extension field’s value.
+A YAML anchor is used (`&env`) so both services can reference the extension field’s value as `*env`.

 ### Example 3